 - Conjunctival chemosis (conjunctival oedema).

-- Corneal involvement (rarely): oedema, neovascularisation and punctate epithelial erosions.
+- Corneal involvement (this occurs rarely): oedema, neovascularisation and punctate epithelial erosions.

-- Wear gloves if suspecting adenoviral infection - this is extremely contagious (and clean all equipment after use).
+- Wear gloves if suspecting adenoviral infection - this is extremely contagious (clean all equipment after use).

 - Look for evidence of generalised malaise and preauricular lymph nodes.